tigellus/Markdown/5. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Acute Respiratory Distress Syndrome.md

 * This PEEP setting helps open the alveoli sacs that have collapsed and keep them open.

-# Question 12
-Which condition is a common cardiovascular complication in patients with acute respiratory failure?

-[WRONG] Hypertension
-[RIGHT] Endocarditis
-[WRONG] Aortic Coarctation
-[WRONG] Coronary artery spasm

-* Common cardiovascular complications in patients with acute respiratory failure include hypotension, reduced cardiac output, arrhythmia, endocarditis, and acute myocardial infarction.
-These complications may be related to the underlying disease process, mechanical ventilation, or the use of pulmonary artery catheters.

-# Question 14
-Which result indicates an airflow obstruction in a patient with suspected chronic respiratory failure?

-[WRONG] A forced expiratory volume in 1 second (FEV1) level >1 L [WRONG] A forced vital capacity (FVC) level >1.5 L [RIGHT] A decrease in the FEV1-to-FVC ratio (FEV1/FVC) [WRONG] A reduction in both FEV1 and FVC with a normal FEV1/FVC

-* Normal values for FEV1 and FVC suggest a disturbance in respiratory control.
-A decrease in FEV1/FVC indicates airflow obstruction, whereas a reduction in both FEV1 and FVC and maintenance of FEV1/FVC suggest restrictive lung disease.
-Respiratory failure is uncommon in obstructive diseases when FEV1 is >1 L and in restrictive diseases when FVC is >1 L.

 # Question 15
 Which ventilator setting is recommended to avoid severe dynamic hyperinflation in patients with respiratory failure?